FlagrantGarden/leanpub-factions/manuscript/m1-companies-and-captains.md

 Each side must:

-* Field 2-8 Groups costing 1-12 points each, noting their profile to your opponent—the number of models in a Group doesn’t matter.
+* Field 2-8 Groups costing 1-12 points each, noting their profile to your opponents—the number of models in a Group doesn’t matter.
 * Spend no more than 24 points total for a standard game.

 ## Scaling Companies {#scaling-companies}